-If I have a deck on the way I am known to pretty much stalk the Post Person with creepy eyes until it arrives on my doorstep.
+If I have a deck on the way, I’m known to pretty much stalk the post person with creepy eyes until it arrives on my doorstep.

-There are many ways in which you can get to know your new addition to your collection.
-So this week for the Tarot Readers Academy – Tarot Cafe I am chatting about my top 8 suggestions on how to connect to your new Tarot deck.
+There are many ways to get to know the newest addition to your collection.
+This week for the Tarot Readers Academy – Tarot Cafe, I’m chatting about my top 8 suggestions on how to connect to your new Tarot deck.

 - Connect to Each Card

 I’m one of those people who excitedly tear into the package as soon as it’s in hand.
 When I do unboxing videos, it forces me to take the time to go through each of the cards and consider them.
 This is a wonderful practice to get to know the deck as a whole and also each card.
 There are usually hidden gems or you will find something that you love about the way the artist has interpreted the card and meaning.
 I love taking the time to go through each card of my new decks – I adore that moment of reveal.

 The second way to connect with your Tarot cards is to go through the deck one by one and separate out any cards that you have a strong connection with.
 This can be either an ‘I love this!’ reaction or ‘What were you thinking?’ or ‘I don’t like this at all’ reaction.
 When you have done this for your entire deck, take the cards you have in the strong reaction pile and journal.
 Its time to self reflect on why you had those reactions.

 This can get you to look at the card in a new way or unlock a part of your intuition that wasn’t connecting to a card before.
 This is especially great for cards that you struggle with.
 Ask that card ‘Why do I struggle with you?’ and see what comes up for you.

 You went there, didn’t you?
 Get your mind out of the gutter (mine went there too).